Ankylosing Spondylitis Care by Certified Chiropractic and Physiotherapy Specialists

 Holistic Management for Ankylosing Spondylitis Symptoms

 A.S. is a multisystem condition that affects not only the spine and joints but can also impact other body systems, including the eyes, heart, and lungs.
-Managing these symptoms requires the expertise of both a rheumatologist and a skilled clinical team.
+Managing these symptoms requires the expertise of both a rheumatologist and a skilled professional team.
 CSC encourages all A.S. patients to work alongside a rheumatologist while receiving targeted care at our centers.

 Expert Chiropractic and Physiotherapy for A.S.